engine99/rebel-challenge-roster/README.md

 Operation                       |      Payload     |   Response
 --------------------------------+------------------+------------------
-POST   /artists                 | None             |   Artist initialized to defaults, if successful
-                                                        409 if already exists
-                                                        400 if malformed payload PUT    /artists/Mariah%20Carey  | Artist object    |   Artist, if sucessful
+POST   /artists                 | None             |   201 and ID for new empty PUT    /artists/<id>            | Artist object    |   200 and Artist, if sucessful
                                                         404 if DNE
                                                         400 if malformed
-DELETE /artists/Mariah%20Carey  | Artist object    |   Artist, if sucessfully permanently deleted
+DELETE /artists/<id>            | Artist object    |   200 and Artist, if sucessfully permanently deleted
                                                         404 if DNE
-GET    /artists                 | None             |   Array of all artists GET    /artists/Mariah%20Carey  | None             |   Artist, if sucessful
+GET    /artists                 | None             |   200 and Array of all artists GET    /artists/<id>            | None             |   200 and Artist, if sucessful
                                                         404 if DNE
 PUT    /data (dev only)         | Array of artists |   200 if database cleared and reloaded

 Is it required to be able to change an artists name?
-Forbid!
+Sure why not

 Soft-delete?
 Not until requirements say so